 Coaches help their players gain the knowledge they need to be effective and win.
-Regular practice, drilled instruction and constant review raise the level of experience and consistency of individual performance.
+Regular practice, drilled instruction, and constant review raise the level of experience and consistency of individual performance.
 These factors help coaches recognize the readiness of a player and affect whether to play them in a given game and situation.
 Since players once they possess the ball often have wide discretion for their actions, the coach’s decisions to play them matters.
-In business there’s no overt practice, and few managers and leaders prove effective as coaches, though they remain accountable.
+In business, there’s no overt practice, and few managers and leaders prove effective as coaches, though they remain accountable.
 In business proven performers get more freedom than in many team sports.
 For example, players may blame their poor collective performance on decisions made by others, as reported by Darin Gannt.

 Admittedly different sports offer different learning opportunities for business, but in general business could benefit from more post-mortem reflections on the game and analysis of play.

 Organizations that do demand routine project reflection, write and publish them at least internally demonstrably outperform their peers.
-Still the number of organizations who have embraced this practice exemplifies the larger ambiguities that are rampant in business.
-Of course sports isn’t immune to the fall out that comes to their industry from these stories but not to the extreme and speed with which the market punishes business.
+Still, the number of organizations who have embraced this practice exemplifies the larger ambiguities that are rampant in business.
+Of course, sports isn’t immune to the fall out that comes to their industry from these stories but not to the extreme and speed with which the market punishes business.

 Numerous performance indicators exist in both business and sports.
-In sports, wins and losses are the common denominator of success for both players and teams.
+In sports, wins and losses are common denominators of success for both players and teams.
 Regularly, new scorecards and metrics attempt to track and match up players within an organization or rank the organization in an industry.
 The quest for more data and more metrics has led to the rise of numerous successful businesses.

-Numbers try to provide great performance inspirations, but fail to rouse people at the level of a great story.
+Numbers try to provide great performance inspirations but fail to rouse people at the level of a great story.
 Using alternative statistics to recruit and balance a team ‘s capabilities and diversity of skills plays out in both arenas.
 Michael Lewis and his compelling story Moneyball heralding the quants’ efforts in baseball to change the dynamic of the game, proved to be an ineffective strategy.
 Sports management quickly learned that an over-reliance on more statistical data missed the things that trained scouts or observers of real behavior historically captured.
-Situational competence, summarized in statistical measures still requires a great deal of domain knowledge to properly interpret and produce winning combinations. .
+Situational competence, summarized in statistical measures still requires a great deal of domain knowledge to properly interpret and produce winning combinations.
 Either may be sufficient to generate a strategy, but both are necessary to create effective strategies.

 These lessons, business sadly discovers slowly and fails to fully embrace even in the wake of the colossal market disruptions caused by internet and mortgage back investing bubbles.
-Moneyball profiled the underdogs and arguable changed the consciousness of average America about the power of data analysis, a welcome message to Chicago quants.
+Moneyball profiled the underdogs and arguably changed the consciousness of average America about the power of data analysis, a welcome message to Chicago quants.

 Another key lesson was the use of underutilized information to plea the case for alternative strategies.

-Clearly quants have their place but good decisions always include some domain knowledge.
-The access to information makes it easy for competitors to rely on the same information and in fact that’s part of why the law of averages continue to pan out.
+Clearly, quants have their place but good decisions always include some domain knowledge.
+The access to information makes it easy for competitors to rely on the same information and in fact, that’s part of why the law of averages continue to pan out.
 Statistics are wonderful reference points but one still needs domain knowledge to recognize what made the outlier an outlier.